We used to be human.

 I told you the spiders were important.

 Prof’s spiders skitter toward me in a mass, more tumbling from his wings and plunging into the teeming host on the floor.
 The students beyond him go berserk and knock into desks as they scramble back, exuding the salty secretion of sweat.

-But they crunch in my teeth and glide in my mouth, their little pinpricks on my arms—
+But they crunch in my teeth and glide in my mouth, their little pinpricks on my arms—not under your skin—

 The spiders are crawling through my skin.